Rick Porcello: 2018

 Porcello began the 2018 season in Boston's starting rotation.
 On April 12, against the Yankees, Porcello took a no-hitter through 6+ innings until giving up a double by Aaron Judge.
 Porcello pitched through seven innings, giving up only two hits while striking out six as the Red Sox won, 6–3.
 In another start against the Yankees, Porcello threw a complete game with 86 pitches, allowing only one run on one hit, a solo homerun hit by Miguel Andújar in the 3rd inning.
 During the regular season, he made 33 starts for the Red Sox, going 17–7 with a 4.28 ERA in 191 1/3 innings.
 The Red Sox finished with a 108–54 record and went on to face the Los Angeles Dodgers in the World Series.
 Porcello was Boston's starting pitcher in Game 3, getting a no decision in an extra innings loss.
 The Red Sox went on to win the series in five games, giving Porcello his first career championship title.

 2019

 Porcello again began the season in Boston's starting rotation.
 For the season, he made 32 appearances (all starts) compiling a 14–12 record with 143 strikeouts in 174 1/3 innings with a 5.52 ERA, the highest in the majors among qualified starters.
 He became a free agent on October 31.

 New York Mets

 2020

 On December 16, 2019, the New York Mets announced that they signed Porcello to a one-year contract.
 His first game was on July 26, against the Atlanta Braves, in a season which was shortened to 60 games due to the COVID-19 pandemic.
 Porcello endured a poor 2020 season, struggling to a 1–7 record and 5.64 ERA with 54 strikeouts in 59 innings of work.
 He became a free agent after the season.

+Porcello did not pitch in 2021 or 2022 and announced his retirement on December 5, 2022.